cbourke/ComputerScienceII/documents/faq.md

 ## Connecting to the MySQL Server

-You have access to a MySQL server hosted on `cse-linux-01.unl.edu` using your Canvas login ID and a *separate, different* password that should have been sent to you via your school email.
+You have access to a MySQL server hosted on `nuros.unl.edu` using your Canvas login ID and a *separate, different* password that should have been sent to you via your school email.
 Using MySQL Workbench, connect to this server with:
-  * Host: `cse-linux-01.unl.edu`
+  * Host: `nuros.unl.edu`
   * Port: `3306`
   * Username: your Canvas login ID (ex: `cbourke3`)
   * Ignore any warnings about an incompatible server